antihax/goesi/esi/docs/AllianceApi.md

 > []GetAlliancesNames200Ok GetAlliancesNames(ctx, allianceIds, optional)
 Get alliance names

-Resolve a set of alliance IDs to alliance names  ---  This route is cached for up to 3600 seconds
+Resolve a set of alliance IDs to alliance names  ---  This route is cached for up to 3600 seconds  --- [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#GET-/alliances/names/)

 ### Required Parameters